dprado981/GameSwap/README.md

 * Users can favorite to view later
 * Users can get hints and autocompletion for title/information from BGG API
 * Users can block/report users and posts
-* Users has a settings page to manage search range/blocklist/notifications
+* Users has a settings page to blocklist/notifications

 ### 2. Screen Archetypes